Skip to main content

 Individual Paper Presenters

-Hestu Prahara - Gender and Sexuality Studies, LPPSP Faculty of Social and Political Sciences, Universitas Indonesia
+Dr. Hestu Prahara - Gender and Sexuality Studies, LPPSP Faculty of Social and Political Sciences, Universitas Indonesia